meetdave3/angular-node-typescript-boiler/README.md

 ## Development server

-Run `npm run start` to spin the front end Angular
+Run `npm run start` to spin front end code,

 Run `npm run dev` to start the Node server in development mode

 Navigate to `http://localhost:3015/`.

-You can now seamlessly see your changes reflect in realtime everytime you save your file.
+You can now seamlessly watch your changes reflect in realtime everytime you save your changes.

 ## Code scaffolding